covaena/covaena.github.io/_posts/2024-06-23-Prelim-PPE-Reflections.md

 Logic was taught by the same tutor as GenPhil, in Michaelmas.
 I did not really know what to expect, as I was entirely unfamiliar with it.
 - Thankfully I read the first couple of chapters of _The Logic Manual_ in the vac, so was relatively alright for the first few weeks of Michaelmas at least.
 - Logic was, on the whole, very intuitive and fun.
 Translating between natural English and logical formalisations was straightforward.
 However, one part of logic that I struggled with was Natural Deduction (ND).
 In retrospect, that was because I hardly got any time to properly learn it by reading the textbook (ontop of moral and micro work), and so was completely lost as to how to approach ND proofs.
 Three weeks before Prelims, I decided to finish the entire hundred or so questions in the ['ND Pack'](#todo: link ND pack) which helped me get the hang of it.
 However, even when I had difficulty _solving_ ND problems, the intuition behind the rules remained understandable (e.g. for E-elim, not having an instantiation of the variable with an undischarged constant, as the 'existence' of a variable can only prove statements that with an arbitrary constant.)
+- I think formal study of logic, especially in conjunction with analytic philosophy in general, has left me more sensitive to logical words ('only if' is a favourite) and the structure of syllogisms (the premisses and conclusion of the argument) when reading or writing.
 - In past years, logic was always seen as a free mark booster in Prelims because it was the only non-essay part of Philosophy, and thus possible to get objectively high marks in.
 As a result, Logic was capped at 80 (where getting 25/25 marks meant you got an 80; arguably much more doable than getting an 80 in an essay).
 As the Philosophy prelim paper required you to answer 4 questions with at least 1 in each section, the most common approach was to do 2 logic questions.
 Unfortunately, this year the logic questions were very difficult, involving question styles hitherto unseen as well as obscure definitions, and so I got a bit cooked.
 Lesson learned: counter-induction is real[^7], and because logic were free marks in past years does not mean it would be free marks next year.

 Overall, Philosophy has not disappointed.
 I love it more than ever, and am excited to [see what FHS has in store](#predictions) for me!